CavefulGames/HandyNet/README.md

 ```

 ### Differences from ByteNet
+- (From `v0.3.0`) Don't have to write a function when defining namespace.
 - (From `v0.2.0`) Due to the dynamic typing of `HandyNet.send`, it can theoretically be slightly slower than `ByteNet.sendTo` and `ByteNet.sendToAll` on the server.
 (It is more simple and more type-safe and removes the need for `Namespace.server` and `Namespace.client`, except in cases where the player argument is used on the client.)
 - (From `v0.2.0`) `Packet`s are one directional.
 - (From `v0.2.1`) Packet definitions can be nested for labeling purpose.